The Colored Noise of Magnetic Monopoles: Subdiffusion in a Coevolving Vacuum and Spin Ice Exponents

-Note also that $\beta$ is related to the Hurst exponent~\cite{carbone2004time} $H$, a measure of long-term memory that controls the autocorrelation of increments in time series, as $H=(\beta-1)/2$.
-The classification above mirrors the one distinguishing persistent from anti-persistent trends in a variety of time series, from financial markets~\cite{qian2004hurst} to the water levels of the river Nile~\cite{hurst1956methods} (for which $H$ was actually introduced).
+Repetita iuvant: we have taken $\tau \omega_0 \simeq 0$, which means that the classification above is only true for timescales small with respect of relaxation and equilibration.
+Note also that $\beta$ is related to the Hurst exponent~\cite{hurst1956methods,carbone2004time} $H$, a measure of long-term memory that controls the autocorrelation of increments in time series via $H=(\beta-1)/2$.

-It is not much of a prophecy to foresee more studies of noise spectroscopy in spin ice.
-The phenomenological framework described above will likely apply in most cases.
-What will change, e.g.\ in ASI of different geometries, will be the two {\em microscopic} ingredients.
-Those are:

-{The {\it fluctuating emergent degrees of freedom}, such as monopoles in degenerate ice~\cite{perrin2016extensive,farhan2019emergent}, dimer-topological charges in Shakti spin ice~\cite{Morrison2013,lao2018classical}, antiferromagnetic domain walls in square ice, emergent topological strings in Santa Fe Ice~\cite{Morrison2013,nisoli2017deliberate,Zhang2020Excitation}, etcetera}.

-{The {\it vacuum} (i.e.\ the spin ensemble), on which these emergent degrees of freedom live and which records memory of their dynamics.
-Generally (but not always) random walks will change the vacuum, leaving signs of passage.
-This generates a memory kernel for the effective noise acting on these topological objects.}

-One would imagine a less significant anomaly in geometries lacking topological protection, such as Kagome spin ice, or perhaps Tetris~\cite{gilbert2016emergent}.
-In Santa Fe ice, fluctuations of strings within the same homotopy class might carry little memory compared with the topological surgery among strings, which instead cuts through the topological sectors of the phase space.

-We now flesh out these considerations for degenerate ice.
-Experiments point to a noise in the pink to brown interval ($1<\beta<2$), therefore to subdiffusion and anticorrelation of increments in monopole walks.
-The spectrum around or below $\omega_0$ pertains to relaxation and therefore to exo/endoenergetic processes of monopole pairs creation/annihilation.
-The high frequency spectrum which interests us pertains to isoenergetic processes.
-The only spins flipping without energy barriers are impinging on a monopole and thus monopole walks are the source of the noise signal at high frequency.

-Crucially, at each hop only $3$ out of $4$ spins surrounding the monopole can flip without creating a $\pm 4$ charge, suppressed at low $T$.
-Thus, when a monopole enters a vertex, its next hop has memory of its previous one.
-For illustration, consider the case of two dimensional, degenerate square ASI.
-Call ${\bf m}({\bf x},t)$ the magnetic field at time $t$ on the vertex ${\bf x}$ (the sum of all moments impinging in it divided by half) and ${\bf m}_t={\bf m}({\bf x}_t,t)$ the magnetization of the monopole of position ${\bf x}_t$ at time $t$.
-A positive monopole can never move forward along the direction of its magnetization, thus its random walk is given by